karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 }
 ```

-Let make an in-depth rundown of what's the meaning of every value:
+Let me make an in-depth rundown of what's the meaning of every value:

 - ``author``: The author of the template.
 - ``classifications``: Zero or more characteristics of the template that a user might search for it by.
-This classifications will appear as the template tags in the .NET CLI and in VS.
+This classifications will appear as the template tags in the .NET CLI and in Visual Studio.
 - ``name``: The name of the template.
 That's the name that will appear in the .NET CLI and in VS.
 - ``description``:  The description of the template.
 The description will appear in the .NET CLI when you ran the ``dotnet new <TEMPLATE_NAME> -h`` command.
-In VS it will appear in the "Create new project dialog".
+In VS it will appear in the ``Create new project dialog``.
 - ``groupIdentity``: The ID of the group this template belongs to.
 - ``identity``: A unique name for this template.
 - ``shortName``: A short name used for selecting the template in the .NET CLI.
-This is the name that shows when you run ``dotnet new -l`` and is the one that you will use when you want to create a new solution using the template.
-It has no use in Visual Studio.
+This is the name that shows when you run ``dotnet new -l`` and is the one that you will use when you want to create a new solution using the template using the ``dotnet new mtr-api`` command.
+Right now it has no use in Visual Studio.
 - ``defaultName``: The name that will be used when you create a new solution using the template if no name has been specified.
 - ``tags``: You can add multiple tags but at least you have to specify the ``language`` tag and the ``type`` tag.
   - The language tag specifies the programming language.
   - The type tag specifies the type of the template project.
-The possible values are: project, solution, item.
+The possible values are: ``project``, ``solution``, ``item``.
 - ``sourceName``: The template engine will look for any occurrence of the ``sourceName`` and replace it.
-It will rename files it there is an occurrence.
+It will rename files if there is an occurrence.
 It will also replace file content if there is an occurrence.
-As you can see I'm using _"ApplicationName"_ as the sourceName.
-Also  I'm naming every csproj with the "ApplicationName" prefix:
+I'm using  ``ApplicationName`` as the sourceName and naming every ``.csproj`` with the ``ApplicationName`` prefix:
-  - ApplicationName.sln
+  - ``ApplicationName.sln``
-  - ApplicationName.WebApi.csproj
+  - ``ApplicationName.WebApi.csproj``
-  - ApplicationName.Library.Contracts.csproj
+  - ``ApplicationName.Library.Contracts.csproj``
-  - ApplicationName.Library.Impl.csproj
+  - ``ApplicationName.Library.Impl.csproj``
-  - ApplicationName.Repository.Contracts.csproj
+  - ``ApplicationName.Repository.Contracts.csproj``
-  - ApplicationName.Repository.Impl.csproj
+  - ``ApplicationName.Repository.Impl.csproj``

-  When you create a new solution using the template you will be asked to specify the "sourceName" for this new solution and every csproj and sln will be renamed with the name chosen by the user.
+  When you create a new solution using this template every .csproj and .sln will be renamed by the template engine from ``ApplicationName`` to the name chosen by the user.

 - ``preferNameDirectory``: Indicates whether to create a directory for the template.
-If you set the value to ``false`` the content will be created in the current directory.
+If you set the value to ``false`` the solution will be placed in your current directory.

-- ``primaryOutputs``: TEST

-- ``specialCustomOperations``: The templating engine only supports conditional operators in a certain list of file types.
-If you need to add conditionals operators in another file types you need to add it here.
+- ``specialCustomOperations``: The templating engine supports conditional operators but it only supports them in a certain file types.
+If you need to add conditionals operators in another file types you need to add them here.
-In my template I want to add conditional operators on the YAML files, so that's why I'm adding an custom operation on any yml file.
+In my template I want to add conditional operators on the YAML files, that  why I'm adding a custom operation that applies to all the yml files (``**/*.yml``)

-- ``sources.modifiers`` : The sources.modifiers allows us to include or exclude files based on a condition.
+- ``sources.modifiers`` : The sources.modifiers allows us to include or exclude files from the solution based on a condition.

-- ``symbols``: The symbols section is where you specify the template inputs and define what those inputs should do.
+- ``symbols``: The symbols section is where you specify the inputs you want to parameterize and also define the behaviour of those inputs.

-In our case the ``symbols`` section and the ``source.modifiers`` section are intertwined.
-- I'm defining symbol in the ``symbol`` section and the value from the symbol is used as a condition in the ``source.modifier`` section.

-The ``symbols`` and the ``sources.modifiers`` section is the meat of the ``template.json`` file, so let's enumerate the different scenarios you can find.
+The ``symbols`` and the ``sources.modifiers`` section is the meat of the ``template.json`` file, so let's review the different scenarios present.

-### **Symbol replacement**
+## **Symbol replacement**

 - Replaces a fixed string with the value of the symbol.

 **Example:**
 Here I have the symbol ``HealthCheckPath`` of type ``parameter``.
 It has a default value of ``/health`` and a replace value of ``HEALTHCHECK-VALUE``.
 ```javascript
   "HealthCheckPath": {